A Spirit is still an enthusiastic audience member;

 He ignored it, thinking that it wasn’t real.
 When he went up another rung, a hot wire touched him and he fell.

-When a fellow stagehand saw him fall, he immediately called 911, but was told that they had already gotten a call, and soon arrived right after that.
+When a fellow stagehand saw him fall, he immediately called 911, but was told that they had already gotten a call.
+Paramedics arrived right after that.

 Her Own Seat